-- September: Announcement cards sent to districts and high school science coordinators announcing both SWFF Student Tours and Science Education Awards details and criteria with referral to the website for specific criteria, instructions, and application forms.
+- September: Announcement cards sent to districts and high school science coordinators announcing both Texas Biomedical Forum Student Tours and Science Education Awards details and criteria with referral to the website for specific criteria, instructions, and application forms.

 - November: Applications mailed to area high schools.

-- March: Winners will be announced at the Forum Lecture Luncheon on March 27, 2013.
+- March: Winners will be announced at the Forum Lecture Luncheon in March 2017.

 Download the Application